 The Sorel Nakiska slippers have quite the fan base, with a 4.6-star rating on Amazon with 381 reviews.
 We tested those alongside the equally beloved men’s Falcon Ridge slippers, and found their wool-acrylic blend lining too sweaty and stifling.
 For the price, they’re decently comfortable, but compared side-to-side with the L.L.Beans, there’s no competition.
 Plus, user reports of these shoes quickly falling apart make them a no-go.

-The absolute best slippers for almost everyone—especially the sweaty-footed everyone—are the Haflinger AT slippers, which cost $89 at Amazon.
-They’re warm enough for winter, breathable for summer, soft and comfortable, and have a hard latex sole so you can wear them indoors or out.
-If you really want something fluffy, or your feet run cold, look towards L.L.Bean’s Wicked Good booties (women’s, men’s), which were more breathable than any other sheepskin slipper.
+The absolute best slippers for almost everyone—especially the sweaty-footed everyone—are the Haflinger AT slippers, which cost $90 at Amazon.
+They’re warm enough for winter, breathable for summer, soft and comfortable, and wearable indoors or out.
+If they’re sold out, or if you prefer a softer fabric and sole, check out Glerups—these are warm but still breathable and nearly silent when walking indoors, but they’re not supportive, nor can they be worn outside.
+If you really want something fluffy, or your feet run cold, look towards L.L.Bean’s Wicked Good Moccasins (women’s, men’s), which were more breathable than any other sheepskin slipper.
 And for a budget pick (or if you don’t want any animal products in your slippers), the Dearfoams clog slippers are your best bet.